nih-cfde/c2m2/draft-C2M2_specification_with_Levels/levelsroadmap.md

 most complex C2M2 modeling level: CFDE will support cases like these by offering simpler but still well-structured metadata levels, lowering some of the barriers to rapid entry into the data ecosystem.
+We expect this concept of levels to be useful even after all current DCCs are onboarded, as when the CF funds new Programs, they will all have ramp up phases where their data necessarily is less rich than the more mature DCCs.

 Simpler C2M2 metadata levels must be maintained by CFDE in such a way as to maximize interoperability with